-In May 2015, we entered into an award contract with the USAMRMC to support the development of DSUVIA.
-The contract provides for the reimbursement of qualified expenses for research and development activities as defined under the terms of the contract.
-Revenue under the contract is recognized when the related qualified research expenses are incurred.
-We are entitled to reimbursement of overhead costs associated with the study costs incurred under the DoD Contract.
+We have entered into award contracts with U.S. Department of Defense, or the DoD, to support the development of DSUVIA.
+These contracts provide for the reimbursement of qualified expenses for research and development activities.
+Revenue under these arrangements is recognized when the related qualified research expenses are incurred.
+We are entitled to reimbursement of overhead costs associated with the study costs under the DoD arrangements.
 We estimate this overhead rate by utilizing forecasted expenditures.
-Final reimbursable overhead expenses are dependent on direct labor and direct reimbursable expenses throughout the life of the contract, which may increase or decrease based on actual expenses incurred.
+Final reimbursable overhead expenses are dependent on direct labor and direct reimbursable expenses throughout the life of each contract, which may increase or decrease based on actual expenses incurred.